Children's Programs

 Crafty Kids

-Second Monday of each month from 1:30 - 3:00 pm.
-September 2023 - May 2024.
-Our LEGO at the Library programs are for kids of all ages who love getting creative with LEGO bricks.
-Children under the age of 7 must be accompanied by an adult
+Our Library LEGO programs are for kids of all ages who love getting creative with LEGO bricks.
+Children aged 7 and younger must be accompanied by an adult.
+The last 30 minutes is share time and clean up ~ dismantling LEGO.

 Library Programs